rust-lang/book/src/ch03-01-variables-and-mutability.md

 ## Variables and Mutability

-As mentioned in Chapter 2, by default variables are immutable.
-This is one of many nudges Rust gives you to write your code in a way that takes advantage of the safety and easy concurrency that Rust offers.
+As mentioned in Chapter 2, variables are immutable by default.
+This is one of many nudges Rust gives you to write your code in a way that takes advantage of the safety and easy concurrency Rust offers.
 However, you still have the option to make your variables mutable.
-Let’s explore how and why Rust encourages you to favor immutability and why sometimes you might want to opt out.
+Let’s explore how and why Rust encourages you to favor immutability and why sometimes you might want to opt for mutability.

-When a variable is immutable, once a value is bound to a name, you can’t change that value.
+For immutable variables, once a value is bound to a name you can’t change that value.
 To illustrate this, let’s generate a new project called *variables* in your *projects* directory by using `cargo new variables`.